ramla/sakarinv/README.md

 Tested to work on Linux only

+**Known issues:**
+  - On Windows you run into an error when accepting the challenge to make Sakari wear the jumper.
+With luck you can win if you type in your movement after *y* before pressing enter.
+  - Visualisation of vertical movement is vague beyond a couple rows from Sakari

 ## To run in Linux

   - click the green code button and choose "Download ZIP", unpack and navigate to sakarinv-master in a terminal